milansavard/ComputerVision/NETHERGAZE/TESTING.md

 ## Known Limitations

 Current implementation:
-- No overlay rendering yet
-- Pose relies on essential matrix (scale is ambiguous)
+- Pose relies on essential matrix (scale is relative, not metric)
-- Basic video processing only
+- Best results on textured surfaces (books, posters, keyboards)
+- Objects may drift during rapid camera movement
 - No recording functionality
-- Limited robustness in low-texture scenes

-These will be addressed in future implementations.
+- Wireframe rendering only (no textured 3D models)